 - Be in the United States to engage in the Student Internship program, rather than to engage in employment or provide services to an employer.

-- Be in good academic standing at his or her home institution outside the United States.
+- Be in good academic standing at their home institution outside the United States.

-- Return to his or her academic program outside the United States to obtain a degree after completion of the internship program.
+- Return to their academic program outside the United States to obtain a degree after completion of the internship program.

-- Have sufficient finances to support himself or herself for the entire stay in the United States.
+- Have sufficient finances to support themselves for the entire stay in the United States.

 - Obtain health insurance that meets the minimum requirements set by the Department of State and maintain this insurance throughout the time in J status.